-- The general ad valorem tax rate for fiscal year 2020 was 10 mills and remains unchanged for fiscal year 2021. - The Tuskegee Airmen Museum, although closed for a period of time due to COVID-19, continues to attract visitors and bring in a moderate increase in revenue to the City's economy. - Exit 38 developments are in process; the main infrastructure of the water and sewer lines has been completed.
+- The general ad valorem tax rate for fiscal year 2021 was 10 mills and remains unchanged for fiscal year 2022. - The Tuskegee Airmen Museum, although closed for a period of time due to COVID-19, continues to attract visitors and bring in a moderate increase in revenue to the City's economy. - Exit 38 developments remain in process; the main infrastructure of the water and sewer lines has been completed.
 The full service travel center which includes franchises of Huddle House, Little Caesars Pizza, Krispy Krunchy Chicken and a Greyhound bus terminal were largely affected by COVID-19 on its completion and the opening date is expected soon.
 A Popeye's Chicken restaurant has also opened for business in the area.
 According to the Macon County Economic Development Authority Director many retailers continue to express serious interest in locating at this site.
 With these franchises, a significant increase in sales tax and fuel tax revenue is expected.
 A family style restaurant and a hotel chain is also expected to locate at this exit in the near future. - The City's Commerce Park is another site that continues to generate interest.
 A number of auto industry suppliers are looking into the site for manufacturing or distribution operations and a number of robotic related enterprises. - Downtown development activity is expected to start soon.
 This will include repairs and rehabilitation of dilapidated buildings, and beautification efforts.
 The city continues to work towards becoming an Alabama Main Street Certified City. - Economic development plans include specific initiatives to increase tourism traffic, revenue and efforts to grow the current population base.

-- The City received funds from the American Rescue Plan which will allow for premium pay for essential workers and water line upgrades as we prepare to pave some of our streets. - The City will also receive a \$3,000,000 grant from the U.S. Department of Health and Human Services.
+- The City received funds from the American Rescue Plan which will allow for premium pay for essential workers and water line upgrades as we prepare to pave some of our streets. - The City also received a \$3,000,000 grant from the U.S. Department of Health and Human Services.
 This grant allows for partnership with many health-related agencies in our county along with other counties of the Black Belt area of the state.
 The grant is for the purpose of bringing about awareness of the many health issues that affect the community and also to educate citizens on the need for COVID vaccinations. - The City received a major set back in losing one of its retail stores, Roses.
-This is expected to have an impact on tax revenues for the fiscal years 2021 and 2022. - COVID-19 continues to impact many businesses in the area, although the extent is not currently known at this time.
+This has impacted FY 2021 tax revenue, and because it has not been replaced, will continue to impact FY 2022.
+Other developers are looking at the area. - COVID-19 continues to impact many businesses in the area although some restrictions have been lifted.
+As a result, businesses continue to struggle.